jito-foundation/jito-stake-unstake-reference/README.md

 **Important:** Stake account deposits use a **two-step process**:

 **Step 1: Create Active Stake Account** (using `useCreateStakeAccount`)
-* Deposits SOL to the pool and immediately withdraws it as a stake account in two transactions
+* Deposits SOL to the pool and immediately withdraws it as a stake account in a single transaction
-* First transaction: Uses `depositSol` to mint JitoSOL
+* Manually constructs both `DepositSol` and `WithdrawStake` instructions in one transaction
-* Second transaction: Uses `withdrawStake` to burn JitoSOL and get an already-active stake account
+* The transaction mints JitoSOL and immediately burns it to receive an already-active stake account
 * No validator selection needed - the pool automatically assigns a validator
 * Returns the stake account address for use in Step 2